 Please note: For guests with early-morning departures, breakfast at the hotel may not be available.
 Please check with the front desk to verify the times that breakfast is served.

 Upon arrival in Luxembourg City, you will be transferred to the Hotel Le Royal and have time to explore and have lunch on your own.
-VBT provides you with City Information in your Final Travel Booklet that includes recommendations for what to see and do in Luxembourg City.
-Your hotel room may not be available until 3pm, but you may store your luggage at the front desk.
-The rest of the day is free for you to explore this fascinating city, capital of one of Europe’s smallest countries.
+VBT provides you with City Information that includes recommendations for what to see and do in Luxembourg City.
+Your hotel room may not be available until 3:00 pm, but you may store your luggage at the front desk.
+The rest of the day is free for you to discover this fascinating city, capital of one of Europe’s smallest countries.
 Explore cobblestone-arched narrow streets and small elegant palaces such as the Palais Grand-Ducal and the Chambre des Deputes.
 The beautiful Chemin de la Corniche is said to be Europe’s most beautiful terrace, with a pleasant promenade that passes restored ancient homes.
 You’ll also bask in the beauty of the city’s two major squares: the regal Place de la Constitution and the cozy Place du Marche, still used for weekly flower and vegetable markets.

 VBT Air Package guests arrive throughout the day.